 Here are 6 methods and machines that will be the protagonists of the next agricultural evolution.

 Fields require ever more powerful machines to prepare the ground between plowing and tillage.
-Machines capable not only of doing heavy work or carrying loads, but also of towing other tools in turn.
-For this reason, tractors are the flagship machines of agriculture and will be the first objective of electrical conversion.
+Machines capable of not only doing heavy work or carrying loads, but also towing other tools in turn.
+For this reason, tractors are the flagship machines of agriculture and will be the first target of the electric conversion.

 Solar powered tractors

-Current photovoltaic-based systems do not supply direct energy to machinery through (for example) solar panels on the roof of a tractor, but start from a charging station and batteries.
+Current photovoltaic-based systems do not provide direct energy to machinery via (for example) solar panels on the roof of a tractor, but start from a charging station and batteries.
 This still leads to limited range: the next step could include a swap mechanism and allow a tractor to replace its battery mid-day.

-A concept called AgBot will lead the way to the next evolution of the format.
+A concept called AgBot will lead the way to the next evolutions of the format.
 Instead of a big tractor, the farms of the future will have fleets of small autonomous tractors doing different tasks simultaneously.
-The considerably lower weight will allow the mini tractors to pass over the fields even immediately after the rain, when the seeds start to sprout, reducing the use of herbicide.
+The significantly lower weight will allow the mini tractors to drive over the fields even immediately after the rain, when the seeds start to sprout, reducing the use of herbicide.